badcrocodile/cltt/README.md

-# clitt
+# CLI Time Tracker

 A Command Line Interface Time Tracker.
-This is a work in progress and should not be considered stable... yet
+This is a work in progress and is not stable.

 ### Built with
 * PHP/SQLite on the wonderful Symfony Console component